 What accounting standards apply?

-Essentially, the changes require CSF companies to prepare General Purpose Financial Statements.
+Companies with CSF shareholders will need to refer to AASB1060 when preparing the financial statements (when previously they could refer to AASB1039).
+CSF companies to prepare General Purpose Financial Statements.
 ASIC has introduced ‘Simplified Disclosure’ and this will still typically include:

-See AASB 2020-2 for more information on these changes.
+See AASB 2020-2 for more information.

 Please chat to your accountant or advisor if you are unsure about your reporting obligations and how the change to the reporting requirements may effect your company after you made a CSF offer.